ddelong/ddelong.github.io/_posts/2005-03-14-ouch-my-appendix.md

 categories:
   - Personal
 ---
 I might now be able to write for the next few days.
 After dinner last night, I started having some abdominal pains.
-It all shifted to my right side shortly before bed and it&#8217;s still there.
-I&#8217;m feeling pretty woozy right now, so I&#8217;m going to have to deal with it.
+It all shifted to my right side shortly before bed and it's still there.
+I'm feeling pretty woozy right now, so I'm going to have to deal with it.

 Yikes.